Paving the Way

 5. To cut edge pavers to size, lay them whole, removing the cobbles so they can lie flat, and draw a cutting line using a builder’s crayon and a straight edge.
 Using an angle grinder, cut the pavers in situ on the inside of your line.
 Replace the cobbles and tap them lightly into place.

-6. After laying is complete, make a dry mixture of 6 parts river sand to 1 part cement and brush this into the gaps between the pavers.
+6. After the laying of your DIY paving is complete, make a dry mixture of 6 parts river sand to 1 part cement and brush this into the gaps between the pavers.
 Then very lightly water your paving, using a very fine mist attachment on your hosepipe, wiping each paver clean with a sponge afterwards.
 Warning: if you use a hose without an attachment you will wash away the cement sand mixture before it has time to harden.